Jesspu/node-red-contrib-pgquery/README.md

 2. Now uses async/await instead of co.
 3. Rewrote query node to use simplified async flow.
 4. Rewrote configuration node to use new pg 8 syntax.
+5. Rename to pgQuery
+6. Allow errors to propagate up, so they can be handled by the catch node
+7. Add some warnings if pg username or password is missing from config

 ## Issues I ran into, and ways to fix them.
 These are issues I ran into and could not find  documentation about.
 I will also be trying to update to code to handle some of these situations better in the future,